ayuxsec/hackthebox_writeups/thm/pyrat.md

 ...............................................
 ```

 looks like it's looking for some special endpoint first then running `get_this_endpoint` function.
-Note the check is `if data == 'some_endpoint':` not `/some_endpoint` instead of fuzzing first i tried some random endoints and `/admin` worked:
+Note the check is `if data == 'some_endpoint':` not `/some_endpoint` instead of fuzzing first i tried some random endoints and `admin` worked:

 ```console
 $ nc 10.48.143.146 8000 -v